The Raftsmen: History

 The Raftsmen was formed by Louis Leroux, Martin Overland and Marvin Burke.
 Overland had been the lead singer/guitarist/music arranger for the 1950s Montreal trio The Strangers, along with his sister Arlene on claves and drummer Leon Segal.

 The band made a number of recordings for RCA (RCA Camden in the United States), and performed in both Miami and Montreal in 1962.
 In 1963 they also recorded an album in Montreal, A Night at Le Pavillon, based on a live folk performance.
 That year, the band performed on Let's Sing Out, a CTV Television Network series hosted by folk singer Oscar Brand.
 The band recorded a track for the RCA Victor compilation album All-Star All-Time Folk Festival.

 In 1964 the group were guests on Brand's radio show in Montreal.
 The Raftsmen's single (on Apex Records) of Brand’s "Something to Sing About" sold nationally and appeared on local radio charts during the time period leading up to the Canadian centennial in 1967.

-Overland and Burke later left the band, and Leroux, bassist Guy Pilette, and 12-string guitarist and arranger Donald Steven, formed a successor band known as The New Raftsmen and The Raftsmen III.
+Overland and Burke later left the band, and Leroux, bassist Guy Pilette, and 12-string guitarist and arranger Donald Steven, formed a successor band known as The New Raftsmen, The Raftsmen III, and again The Raftsmen.
 This group toured and performed primarily in Eastern Canada and recorded for Banff, Rodeo, Melbourne and 20th Century Fox Records.
 Its single of Gordon Lightfoot’s "The Hands I Love" (known also as "Song for a Winter's Night") received considerable air play.

 Leroux later toured with Nana Mouskouri for the better part of ten years, then became a Latin guitar player in session work and released a pair of instrumental solo albums.
 He subsequently taught flamenco-style guitar technique.